Odawara District

 “Who?
 No, I don’t think so.
 But Sister Muzutani—”

 “Kumiko’s here?
 Great!”
 The girls disappeared inside the church.
 Thackeray walked out to the sidewalk and leaned against a telephone pole.
 Every now and then, a student shouted, “Hello, hello,” waved and laughed.
 Thackeray waved back.
-Directly across from the church, across the JR right-of-way, the pagoda-like upper story of the Odawara castle looked down at him from among the rich foliage of the city park.
+Directly across from the church, across the JR right-of-way, the pagoda-like upper story of the Odawara castle peeked at him from between the rich foliage of the city park.